Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 What good looks like:

-• A plan that acknowledges the feedback loop: smart cuts free capital → reinvest in growth → overhead % drops further
+• A plan that acknowledges the feedback loop: smart cuts free capital and improve working capital → reinvest in growth → overhead % drops further

-• Growth assumptions are stated and tied to actions (pricing, S&M efficiency, capacity)
+• Growth assumptions are stated and tied to actions (pricing, S&M efficiency, capacity, and operational efficiency)

 • A strong CFO will support and manage growth initiatives alongside cost optimization, ensuring strategic planning for business expansion